ALGERIA & TUNISIA

 Our final morning sees us depart Sousse for Tunis-Carthage International Airport, where we say our goodbyes and depart on individual flights in the afternoon.
 (B)

-Hotels have been selected principally for their central location and proximity to sites visited.
-All hotels are excellent four or five-star standard.
+Hotels have been selected principally for their central location.
+All hotels are a comfortable four-star standard.

 tour booking